Bobby Fulton: Professional wrestling career

-On July 16, 2020, he announced his retirement.
+On July 16, 2020, he announced his retirement but still wrestles from time to time for World Classic Professional Big Time Wrestling.

 Personal life

 Hines became a born-again Christian and also has been preaching the Christian gospel since October 2003.
-Hines has been married 3 times.
-He has two sons, Dillon (The Good Doctor/War Eagle) and Jarron.
-He was diagnosed with throat cancer in December 2019, and began chemotherapy the next month.
+Hines has been married 4 times.
+He has two sons, his youngest son, Jarron, followed in his father’s footsteps, beginning a wrestling career in 2023, he’s wrestled for the National Wrestling Alliance and World Classic Professional Big Time Wrestling, as well as some independent organizations.
+Jarron was trained by Lodi, Sam Houston, Mark Wolf and his father.
+Bobby was diagnosed with throat cancer in December 2019, and began chemotherapy the next month.
 On June 6, 2020, he announced via Twitter that he was cancer-free.